DonDebonair/slack-machine/docs/plugins/interacting.rst

 some properties about your Slack workspace.
 These properties are not filled when your plugin is instantiated, but reflect the current status of the Slack client:

-    **users**: a list of User objects for users that Slack Machine knows about.
-This is usually all the active users in your Slack workspace
+    **users**: a dict of user ids and the associated :py:class:`~machine.models.user.User` objects for all users that Slack Machine knows about.
+This is usually all the active users in your Slack workspace.
+This data structure is filled when Slack Machine starts and is automatically updated whenever a new user joins or the properties of a user change.

-    **channels**: a list of Channel objects for channels that Slack Machine knows about.
-This contains all the public channels in your Slack workspace, plus all private channels that your Slack Machine instance was invited to
+    **channels**: a dict of channel ids and the associated :py:class:`~machine.models.channel.Channel` objects for channels that Slack Machine knows about.
+This contains all the public channels in your Slack workspace, plus all private channels that your Slack Machine instance was invited to.

 Sending messages without a msg object
 -------------------------------------

 There are situations in which you want to send messages to users/channels, but there is no original message to respond to.
-For example when implementing a ``catch_all`` method, or when using the :py:meth:`~machine.plugins.decorators.process` decorator.
+For example when implementing your own event listener using the :py:meth:`~machine.plugins.decorators.process` decorator.
 In this case you can call functions similar as those described before, but from your plugin itself:
 :py:meth:`self.say() <machine.plugins.base.MachineBasePlugin.say>`,
-:py:meth:`self.say_webapi() <machine.plugins.base.MachineBasePlugin.say_webapi>`,
 :py:meth:`self.send_dm() <machine.plugins.base.MachineBasePlugin.send_dm>` and
-:py:meth:`self.send_dm_webapi() <machine.plugins.base.MachineBasePlugin.send_dm_webapi>`.

-These behave similar to their :py:class:`~machine.plugins.base.Message` counterparts, except that they require a channel id or name, or user id or name (in case of DM) to be passed in.
+These behave similar to their :py:class:`~machine.plugins.base.Message` counterparts, except that they require a channel id or object, or user id or object (in case of DM) to be passed in.

 Scheduling messages
 -------------------